fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/user/pro/index.md

 layout: default
 slug: food-and-drink-menu
 menu: user
-title: Food and Drink Menu Pro
+title: Five Star Restaurant Menu Premium
 ---
-The [Pro addon](https://www.fivestarplugins.com/plugin/five-star-restaurant-menu/) is a commercial extension to the Food and Drink Menu plugin which adds support for a number of features that are not needed by most restaurants.
+The [premium version](https://www.fivestarplugins.com/plugin/five-star-restaurant-menu/) adds several valuable features that will allow you to take you restaurant menu experience to next level.

-This section of the user guide describes how to use the features of the Pro addon for those who have purchased it.
-If you don't have it, you can [learn more about what the Pro addon offers](https://www.fivestarplugins.com/plugin/five-star-restaurant-menu/).
+This section of the user guide describes how to use the features of the premium version for those who have purchased it.
+If you don't have it, you can learn more about what is included in the premium version [here](https://www.fivestarplugins.com/plugin/five-star-restaurant-menu/).